 Contact center representatives are responsible for managing communication between an organization and its customers.

-Their job description entails responding and providing solutions to customer inquiries through emails, web chat, text messaging, and phone calls.
+The contact center representative job description entails responding and providing solutions to customer inquiries through emails, web chat, text messaging, and phone calls.

 Contact center reps actively listen to customers to identify their needs and proffer recommendations suitable in meeting such needs.